Slip & Fall / Premise Liability

 Unfortunately, it can be very easy for people to dispose of the evidence, especially things like ice and snow.
 If there was a construction or design defect, defects can be fixed before victims and attorneys have the opportunity to investigate.
 The single most important thing you can do is contact us as soon as possible after your injury so we can begin investigating.

 The insurance company wants to settle your case as soon as possible – and for as little money as possible.
 Our personal injury attorneys know how to protect you from the insurance companies and to present your claim in the best way possible to ensure your rights are protected and that you get the maximum compensation available.
 Call 908-735-5161 to schedule a free consultation, or fill out the contact form on this site.
-With offices in Clinton Township (Annandale) and Bridgewater, our firm serves clients throughout central and northwestern New Jersey.
+Our firm serves clients throughout central and northwestern New Jersey.